Nonparametric regression on hidden phi-mixing variables: identifiability and consistency of a pseudo-likelihood based estimation procedure: Numerical experiments

-Figure~\ref{NPHMM:fig:a} displays the estimation $a_{\star}$ as a function of the number of iterations of the algorithm over $50$ independent Monte Carlo runs.
-The estimates converge to the true value of $a_{\star}$ after a few number of iterations (about $25$).
+The Monte Carlo approximations are computed using $N_{mc} =200$ and $20.000$ observations ({\em i.e.} $n=10.000$) are sampled.
+Figure~\ref{NPHMM:fig:a} displays the estimation $a_{\star}$ as a function of the number of iterations of the EM algorithm over $50$ independent Monte Carlo runs.
+The estimates converge to the true value of $a_{\star}$ after few iterations (about $25$).

 Figure~\ref{NPHMM:fig:image} illustrates Corollary~\ref{NPHMM:cons:image}.
 It displays the estimation of $\paramstar([0,1])$ after $100$ iterations for several Monte Carlo runs.
 It shows that despite the variability of the estimation, the image is well estimated with few observations.